Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

 • 1-800-869-1123 enforces the Fair Business Practices Act and other consumer protection laws.

-GeorgiaCares, 1-866-552-4464, provides free health insurance counseling for Medicare and Medicaid beneficiaries.
-GeorgiaCares also reports suspected fraud in Medicare and Medicaid.
+State Health Insurance Assistance Program (SHIP), 1-866-552-4464, option “4”, provides free health insurance counseling for Medicare and Medicaid beneficiaries.
+SHIP also reports suspected fraud in Medicare and Medicaid.
 Call if you have questions about your health insurance or suspect fraud.

 • Mandatory Reporters